WHAT'S HAPPENING NOW?

 At one end of the scale a person who has no system at all and no interest in records (i.e. 33s,45s,78s) or radio (and this is changing with on line radio) might choose to have a music library stored on a lap top computer and a wireless link to active loudspeakers.
 He would obtain his program material from CDs and the internet and can manage without a pre-amp (volume being controlled by the built in volume control on ADM9s).
 In other words put a pair of AVI active loudspeakers with a computer and you've got a hi-fi system.
 An LP enthusiast would simply need to add a phono stage and a record player.
 Such a system may be easily developed as a universal media centre.

 At the other end a person might have a large collection of LPs and CDs and not even want to think about computers, digits and the internet.
-Such a person might choose a "conventional" system using modern state of the art components - CD player, record player, amplifier, loudspeakers - and enjoy very good sound quality, but at a relatively high cost as compared with the ADM9 approach and probably at some cost to sound quality.
-It has to be said that availability of cost effective hi-fi separates is dwindling so this approach is becoming progressively more difficult.
+Such a person might choose a "conventional" system using state of the art components - CD player, record player, amplifier, loudspeakers - and enjoy very good sound quality.
+Such components are not necessarily new.
+Classic and vintage products have a large part to play here.
+It has to be said that the availability of cost effective new hi-fi separates is now somewhat limited.(See the section above on classic and vintage hi-fi).

-With the new AVI ADM9s (now with the ADM9TRedspots) it has become possible to put together a comprehensive system with very few components - just computer, record player, phono stage and ADM9s.
+With the AVI ADM9s (soon to be DM10s) it has become possible to put together a comprehensive system with very few components - just computer, record player, phono stage and ADM9s.
 Such a system is also a multi-media facility as the computer with its associated video display may also be used for DVDs, TV, BBC iPlayer etc.

 A leading edge enthusiast's system could well be: ADM9s, a Sub Woofer (if needed), a computer and a raft of devices for retrieving archival material - record player, cassette deck, open reel tape recorder etc.

-With the resurgence of interest in vinyl its worth pointing out that a pair of ADM9s with a good phone stage and a good record player makes a good dedicated system for record playing.
+With the resurgence of interest in vinyl its worth pointing out that a pair of ADM9s with a good phone stage and a good record player makes a good minimalist dedicated system for record playing.
+Equally it's possible to make a strong argument in favour of a conventional system which uses classic products with the addition of a DAC to accommodate digital sources.
+Such a system would have much more capability where archival sources are involved.